-The large compactified volume suppresses the 5D Yukawa coupling of order unity, and we have been able to reproduce the good order of magnitude for the mass of the neutrinos, with a model which accomodates also a 5D Planck scale at the TeV scale.
+The large compactified volume suppresses the 5D Yukawa coupling of order unity, and we have been able to reproduce the good order of magnitude for the mass of the neutrinos, with a model which accommodates also a 5D Planck scale at the TeV-scale.
 This kind of model was discussed previously only with a toroidal/orbifold compactification, and the adaptation to a star/rose graph is new.
-The model is realistic only for the compactification on a star graph since the rose graph predicts a large number of massless left-handed sterile neutrinos incompatible with cosmology.
-Moreover, we have found that our models have a hidden sector consisting in secluded KK-gravitons and sterile KK-neutrinos possibly populated during the early Universe by the decays of mini-black holes in the bulk.
-The Planckion could also be a candidate to dark matter.
+The model is realistic only for the compactification on a star graph, since the rose graph predicts a large number of massless left-handed sterile neutrinos incompatible with cosmology.
+Moreover, we have found that our models have a hidden sector consisting of secluded KK-gravitons and sterile KK-neutrinos, possibly populated during the early Universe by the decays of mini-black holes in the bulk.
+The Planckion could also be a candidate to dark matter.\\

-Our effective model (as well as the traditionnal UED models) has a global $\Sigma_N$ symmetry which acts on the geometry.
-One of the Swampland conjectures is the absence of global symmetries in a complete theory of quantum gravity (see Refs.~\cite{Brennan:2017rbf, Palti:2019pca} for reviews on the Swampland program).
-If true, there is no global $\Sigma_N$ symmetry and one has a different leaf/petal size $\ell_i$ for each $i$.
-One can define the average of the leaf/petal size as